Guanqilu/628-module2-TUE-group2/README.md

 Wrist circumference (cm)

 ## Code folder
-The R code files are in the code folder.
+The R code and jupyter notebook temporary code files are in the code folder.
-In R code:
 ### Data cleaning:
 Using the linear relationship between density and bodyfat, cook's distance to find out outliers.
 Then delete the possible outliers.
 Scale the variables.
 Here are the outliers we dropped：